kishanchdry/Core5.0Template/README.md

 # Web
-Project In .Net core for EComm.
+Project In .Net core for Basic architecture.